Incompressibility method: Topological combinatorics

 In the Heilbronn triangle problem, throw $n$ points in the unit square and determine the maximum of the minimal area of a triangle formed by three of the points over all possible arrangements.
 This problem was solved for small arrangements, and much work was done on asymptotic expression as a function of $n$.
 The original conjecture of Heilbronn was $O(1/n^2)$ during the early 1950s.
 Paul Erdős proved that this bound is correct for $n$, a prime number.
-The general problem remains unsolved, apart from the best-known lower bound $\Omega((\log n)/n^2)$ (achievable; hence, Heilbronn's conjecture is not correct for general $n$) and upper bound $\exp(c \sqrt{\log n})/n^{8/7}$ (proven by Komlos, Pintsz and Szemeredi in 1982 and 1981, respectively).
+The general problem remains unsolved, apart from the best-known lower bound $\Omega((\log n)/n^2)$ (achievable; hence, Heilbronn's conjecture is not correct for general $n$) and upper bound $\exp(c \sqrt{\log n})/n^{8/7}$ (proven by Komlos, Pintsz and Szemerédi in 1982 and 1981, respectively).
 Using the incompressibility method, the average case was studied.
 It was proven that if the area is too small (or large) it can be compressed below the Kolmogorov complexity of a uniformly-random arrangement (high Kolmogorov complexity).
 This proves that for the overwhelming majority of the arrangements (and the expectation), the area of the smallest triangle formed by three of $n$ points thrown uniformly at random in the unit square is $\Theta(1/n^3)$.
 In this case, the incompressibility method proves the lower and upper bounds of the property involved.